jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/lukecarson-gas-signoff.md

 <sup>3</sup> For constraints 4 through 7, perserve home pro looked at alredy existing solutions from gas sensor manufacturers and developers in order to best suit the location of the gas module.
 The consensus for constraints 4 and 5 was to place the modules prevelant for leaks or sources that are prone to leak.[5]
 This would be the piping from gas sources to appliances (if homeowners have that feature for their house) so perserve home pro would detect propane accurately and would need to placed near the floor because propane is heavier than air and will naturally flow to the floor.[5]
 [11] The carbon monoxide spreads evenly through the air and was adressed previously on the location so perserve home pro must have that location meet.[3-4] [10] Ammonia is a lighter than air so will naturally want to float upwards so that module will be placed near ceilings to be in the environment where ammonia resides.[12]
 The constraints 6 and 7 will be meet for our selection of location in order to best place our module in a environment where accurate readings can be conducted without external environments affecting them.[3-5]

-<sup>4</sup> Lastly, perserve home pro will need to meet constraints 8 and 9 given from the manufacturers datasheet in order to have proper work environments for the sensor.
+<sup>4</sup> Also, perserve home pro will need to meet constraints 8 and 9 given from the manufacturers datasheet in order to have proper work environments for the sensor.
 If those constraints are not meet from perserve home pro then the sensor will not work properly and potentially lead to harmful affects to homeowners.[6-7]

+<sup>5</sup> Lastly,

 ## Bill of Materials
 | DEVICE | Quantity | Price Per Unit | Total Price |